Rules of Rediacc

 - The datastore is a fixed-size BTRFS pool file on the system disk.
 Use

-rdc machine query <name> --systemto see effective free space.
+rdc machine query --name <name> --systemto see effective free space.
 Expand withrdc datastore resize.

 CRIU (Live Migration)